logzio/documentation/docs/user-guide/admin/sso/azure-sso.md

 Only account admins can request single sign-on access for their accounts.
 :::

 To kick off this process, send an email to [help@logz.io](mailto:help@logz.io).
-Write that you want to set up Azure SAML SSO for Logz.io.
+Write that you want to set up Azure SAML SSO for Logz.io and include the following details:
-Include these items in the message:

 * Your Logz.io [account ID](https://app.logz.io/#/dashboard/settings/general)
 * The last six characters of your [account token](https://app.logz.io/#/dashboard/settings/manage-accounts)

-The Support team will respond with the connection information you'll need to give in Azure.
+The Support team will respond with the connection information you'll need to input in Azure.

 ### Add Logz.io as a gallery application in Azure

-Log into your [Azure Portal](https://portal.azure.com/) and follow the instructions in [Azure's docs](https://docs.microsoft.com/en-us/azure/active-directory/saas-apps/logzio-cloud-observability-for-engineers-tutorial) for adding the **Logz.io - Microsoft Entra Integration** from the  Gallery.
+Log into your [Azure Portal](https://portal.azure.com/) and follow the instructions in [Azure's docs](https://docs.microsoft.com/en-us/azure/active-directory/saas-apps/logzio-cloud-observability-for-engineers-tutorial) to add the **Logz.io - Microsoft Entra Integration** from the Gallery.

-When you get to the step **Set up single sign-on with SAML**, you'll need the SAML information you received from Logz.io Support's email.
+When you get to the step **Set up single sign-on with SAML**, use the SAML information provided by Logz.io Support:

 * **Identifier (Entity ID)**.
 * **Reply URL (Assertion Consumer Service URL)**.